skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/03_developing_a_digital_talent_strategy.md

 ## Using technology to create additional capacity

-Government agencies are increasingly asked to do more with less &mdash; smaller budgets, fewer staff.
+Government agencies are increasingly asked to do more with less — smaller budgets, fewer staff.
 Many government organizations are used to thinking of technology as a cost center rather than a mission enabler.
 But the right technology can help you do more with less, such as automating tedious, manual work.

 Although machine learning and artificial intelligence are often touted as necessary automation tools, they're difficult to implement well in environments that aren't ready for modern technology.
 Luckily, there are often simpler alternatives to many labor-intensive tasks: